-On 16 February 1942, the Squadron's ex QANTAS Empire Flying Boats were reassigned to 33 Squadron which had just been formed in Townsville.
+On 16 February 1942, the following ex QANTAS Empire Flying Boats were reassigned from 11 Squadron in Port Moresby to 33 Squadron which had just been formed in Townsville:-

 Squadron Leader F.B.
-Chapman took over as Commanding Officer on 30 April 1942.
+Chapman took over as Commanding Officer of 11 Squadron on 30 April 1942.

-Due to increased Japanese naval activity at Rabaul and continuing Japanese attacks on Port Moresby it was decided to move 11 Squadron to Bowen in north Queensland on 7 May 1942.
+Due to increased Japanese naval activity at Rabaul and continuing Japanese attacks on Port Moresby it was decided to move 11 Squadron to RAAF Flying Boat Base at Bowen in north Queensland on 7 May 1942.
 Catalina A24-24 was believed to be the first Catalina to arrive in Bowen, about ten days before 11 Squadron and 20 Squadron formally relocated their operational activities to Bowen from Port Moresby, which was no longer safe from Japanese attack.